Our land. Our legacy.

 Thinking in decades

-In the back acres, we're planting the trees that will define this farm for generations.
-Chestnuts, hazelnuts, pawpaws, persimmons — a layered food forest modeled on natural woodland ecology, with nitrogen-fixing companions and deep-rooted dynamic accumulators knitting the system together.
+In the back acres, we're establishing the trees that will define this farm for generations.
+Chestnuts, hazelnuts, northern pecans, pawpaws, and persimmons.
+A layered food forest modeled on natural woodland ecology, with nitrogen-fixing companions and deep-rooted dynamic accumulators knitting the system together.
+Our nursery is taking form over the coming seasons.

 The growing list